- Posted by Sasha Lapshina

-- Before you execute any social media strategy, ask yourself how it ties back to the actual customer.
+Before you execute any social media strategy, ask yourself how it will help customers.
 How will they find your information useful/relevant?
 Are your hashtags, for example, ones that your connections use as well?

-- Google Alerts.
 Utilize Google Alerts so you can pinpoint where and when your brand is mentioned.
-Jeremy Wright, provided a good example: Set up different inboxes in your email for each type of Google Alert.
+Jeremy Wright, provided a good example: set up different inboxes in your email for each type of Google Alert.
 For instance, Google Alerts that included “these 3 words” go in Inbox A, where as ones that include this word more than 5 times, go into Inbox B.

-- If this than that.
 Know where your brand is.
-If this Then that works in a similar way to Google Alerts, providing you with information about your brand across multiple platforms.
+If This Then That works in a similar way to Google Alerts, providing you with information about your brand across multiple platforms.
 If this than that goes one step further and organizes your information for you.
-For example, if my brand is mentioned on Twitter (THIS), than send me a text message (THAT).
+For example, if my brand is mentioned on Twitter (“this”), than send me a text message (“that”).

 As mentioned before, there were many other thought provoking conversations that occurred throughout the day.
 In saying this, stay posted for two more blogs recapping my day at Social Media Breakfast.
 The next one will include information about Google+, followed by a recap of Natalie MacNeil’s presentation on blogging.
 Thanks to the coordinators, James Howe and Jackie Yovanoff, for a great day!

-In the mean time, if you are eager for more discussions on social media and marketing, join Sales and Marketing for Canadian Startups on Linkedin.
+In the mean time, if you are eager to learn more about social media and marketing, download our free white papers.